daramiez/react/README.md

 # react
-My first proyect with reactjs and nextjs
+My first project with reactjs and nextjs